Treatment of autonomic neuropathy includes:

 For women with sexual symptoms, your doctor may recommend:

 - Vaginal lubricants.
-If vaginal dryness is a problem, vaginal lubricants may make sexual intercourse more comfortable and enjoyable.
+Vaginal lubricants may decrease dryness and make sexual intercourse more comfortable and enjoyable.

 Heart rhythm and blood pressure symptoms

 Autonomic neuropathy can cause a number of heart rate and blood pressure problems.
 Your doctor may prescribe: